 “Share a dorm room; share your culture”!
 You can share a room with a student of a different nationality (a unique and valuable opportunity).
 Note that EARTH will try to accommodate you in rooms with regular EARTH students, but you may also be paired with other interns and visitors from the US.

 Housing will be in shared, but private, rooms in student residence buildings.
 Within each room, you will have your own bed, closet, and study desk with drawers.
 Each residence includes shared bathrooms.
 The housing is conveniently located within close walking distance of the cafeteria, library and laundry facilities.

 UC Davis reserves the right to change the accommodation location(s).
 Should this be necessary, we will arrange comparable lodging.
-Please note that elevators, air conditioners and other modern conveniences will not be available in all locations.
+Please note that elevators, air conditioners, hot water, and other modern conveniences will not be available in all locations.

 Breakfast, lunch and dinner at the on-campus cafeteria is included.
 The majority of the meats, eggs, fruits, vegetables and dairy products served at mealtime are sourced from EARTH University’s sustainable academic farms.
 Vegetarian and non-gluten options are available at each meal service.